 Enjoy pork with this smoked Boston butt recipe.
 Pick out a small size Boston butt for this recipe, especially if you're in a hurry to eat.
 The small size roast will reach done temp sooner that a big one.

 Boston butt goes by several other names, depending on which part of the country you're located.
 You might know it as pork picnic roast, shoulder blade roast, or pork shoulder.
 There can be boneless or bone-in, too.
-For this recipe, I chose a boneless Boston butt roast.
+For this recipe, I chose a boneless roast.